xh-liu/HydraPlus-Net/README.md

 ![attribute_result](utils/images/fig_results_pa100k_v3.pdf)

 We show attribute recognition results for several exemplar pedestrian images.
 The bars indicate the prediction probabilities.
 Although the probabilities of one attribute do not directly imply its actual recognition confidences, they uncover the discriminative power of different methods as the lower probability corresponds to ambiguity or difficulty in correctly predicting one attribute.
-The proposed HP-net reliably predicts these attributes with region-based saliency, like ``glasses'', ``back-pack'', ``hat'', ``shorts'' and ``handcarry''.
+The proposed HP-net reliably predicts these attributes with region-based saliency, like glasses, back-pack, hat, shorts and handcarry.

 ### Person Re-identification